 Moreover, the rights and obligations of individuals can be in proportion with an individual’s investment.
 For shareholders, they have limited liability, and an obligation to pay the company for the shares they have taken in it.
 In contrast, the directors are not liable for the company’s debts.
 In fact, they only become personally liable if they breach their directors’ duties or legal obligations, or participate in activities that cause the company to suffer loss.
 For example, wrongful or fraudulent trading.

-Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 700+ expert lawyers or to get answers to your legal questions.
+Don’t know where to start?
+Contact one of our consultants on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.